superking84/cotw/README.md

 # cotw
-A Castle of the Winds-inspired graphical roguelike built with Python Arcade
+A Castle of the Winds-inspired graphical roguelike being built with Python Arcade.
+Very much a work in progress!